versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 #### transport.produceData(options)
 {: #transport-producedata .code}

-Instructs the transport to receive data via [SCTP](https://tools.ietf.org/html/rfc4960) stream.
-This is the way to inject data into mediasoup.
+Instructs the router to receive data messages.
+Those messages can be delivered by an endpoint via [SCTP](https://tools.ietf.org/html/rfc4960) protocol (AKA DataChannel in WebRTC) or can be directly sent from the Node.js application if the transport is a `DirectTransport`.

 <div markdown="1" class="table-wrapper L3">